Sections Of This Article:

 Decorative Arts.

-The commonly accepted meaning of decorative arts is where an object is both functional and beautiful, and are usually seen as design rather than art (yes, this does mean that “decorative art” is not art, however much of a contradiction that may seem in terms of the words used), although this has changed to some degree, for example, while most fine jewelry can be correctly seen as design, and jewelry is traditionally seen as a decorative art, and thus design not art, some art jewelry*** is rightly accepted as art rather than design.
+The commonly accepted meaning of decorative arts is where an object is both functional and beautiful, and are usually seen as design rather than art (yes, this does mean that “decorative art” is not art, however much of a contradiction that may seem in terms of the words used), although this has changed to some degree.
+For example, while most fine jewellery can be correctly seen as design, and jewellery is traditionally seen as a decorative art, and thus design not art, some types of art jewellery is rightly accepted as art rather than design.

 Looking at the fundamentals . . . the term “decoration” itself usually refers to an addition intended to make something more attractive.
 Mr Chris Hall, Watches Editor for MrPorter.com says “When a watch is sensationally decorated, artistic skill can be deployed, but this is purely decoration.
 It is embellishment of an object that has a role to play beyond the art itself.“